hernantz/blog/content/its-the-competition-stupid.md

 ### Governments are run by politicians
 Governments are the opium of the people.
 ### Governments don't have enough competition

+> To have progress, you want a system that is competitive, not one that is dominated by a single power.
+>
+> <cite>[Why the Industrial Revolution didn't happen in China][5]</cite>.
+Joel Mokyr

+The cost of switching to a different provider of public services is too high and sometimes unaffordable.
 The only choices left are:
 - You leave the country/state/province/city
 - You go outlaw